jenkinsci/gcp-secrets-manager-credentials-provider-plugin/README.md

 * Labels must contain only hyphens (-), underscores (_), lowercase characters, and numbers.
 Any usernames or filenames in labels that have other characters will not be allowed.

-* The secret manager API does not support server-side filtering.

 * The secret manager API does not support descriptions.
 The description of the secret will be the same as the id.